AeshEmi1/searxng-secure/docs/admin/settings/settings_server.rst

        certificate_key_path: "certs/searxng.key"

 ``base_url`` : ``$SEARXNG_URL``
-  The base URL where SearXNG is deployed.
+  The base URL where SearXNG-SE is deployed.
 Used to create correct inbound links.

 ``port`` & ``bind_address``: ``$SEARXNG_PORT`` & ``$SEARXNG_BIND_ADDRESS``
-  Port number and *bind address* of the SearXNG web application if you run it directly using ``python searx/webapp.py``.
+  Port number and *bind address* of the SearXNG-SE web application if you run it directly using ``python searx/webapp.py``.
 Doesn't apply to a SearXNG services running behind a proxy and using socket communications.